StoryCloud/FrontEndChallenge/readme.md

 ## CSS Test ##

 Create a page with 12 equally proportioned container elements, styled however you choose.
 Within each container, vertically center the word “StoryCloud”.
-Add a checkbox toggle that when checked makes each of the containers' background color light-gray and text maroon (and when unchecked returns each style to its original state).
-We ask that you do this without using JavaScript (this is a CSS test, after all).
+At the top of the screen, add a single checkbox toggle that when checked makes each of the containers' background color light-gray and text maroon (and when unchecked returns each style to its original state).
+Do this without using JavaScript (this is a CSS test, after all).

 This should be a responsive page that is usable and readable on any device.
 The following guidelines are provided: